rmajamaa/codebootcamp2021-demo/README.md

 This program is designed to send weather forecast information for pre-selected city at 3-hour intervals through a Telegram bot.
 The program has been deployed to Heroko where Heroku Scheduler runs the program automatically every day starting at 05:00 UTC.

+# To do -list

+1. The current program code is still the raw version and needs to be refractored.
+See changelog for future version updates

 # Learning points

+Whilst working on this demo program, I have learned about:

 1. Basic Python programming
 2. OpenWeatherMap API